francocalvo/blog-notes/content/it-notes/AWS/section-8.md

 This is a zero downtime operation, and you just need to click on "modify" for the database and enable Multi-AZ.

+## RDS Security - Encryption

+RDS has **at reast encryption**, allowing:
+- Possibility to encrypt the master & replicas with AWS KMS AES 256 encryption.
+- Encryption has to be defined at launch time.
+- If the master is not encrypted, the replicas can't be either.
+- Transparent Data Encryption (TDE) available for SQL and Oracle.

+It also has **in-flight encryption**, this is:
+- SSL certs encrypt data to RDS in flight.
+- Provide SSL options with trust certs when connecting to database.
+- To enforce SSL, you need to do additional configs depending on the DB.

+### Snapshots
+To encrypt snapshots from a un-encrypted RDS, you can:
+- Create a snapshot of the un-encrypted database.
+- Copy the snapshot and enable encryption for the snapshot.
+- Restore the database from the encrypted snapshot.
+- Migrate apps to the new database and delete the old one.

+### Network & IAM

+About Network Security:
+- RDS are usually deployed within a private subnet, not a public one.
+- RDS security works by leveraging **security groups**, controlling which IP/sec group can communicate with RDS.

+About Access Management:
+- IAM policies help control who can manage AWS RDS.
+- Traditional Username and Password can be used to login into the DB.
+- IAM based auth can be used to login into RDS MySQL & PostgreSQL.

+For IAM Auth, you would an authentication token obtained through IAM&RDS API calls, where the auth token has a lifetime of 15 minutes.

+%% TODO: Finish Aurora part.